Chapter 18.60

 A. When review is required, an applicant for a new development proposal which includes a critical area or is within an identified critical area buffer shall submit a critical area special study to adequately evaluate the proposal and all probable impacts.

-B. The City may waive the requirement for a special study if the applicant shows, to the City’s satisfaction, that any of the following are met:
+B. The City may waive the full requirement for a special study if the applicant documents, to the City’s satisfaction, that any of the following are met:

 1. There will be no alteration of the critical area or buffer;